TheJacksonLaboratory/diachromatic/docs/mapping.rst

 Pairing of properly mapped read pairs
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The independently mapped reads are written to two temporary SAM files, whereby the order of read records in the
-truncated FASTQ files is retained by using bowtie2's option ``--reorder``.
-In the next step, Diachromatic iterates
-simultaneously over the two SAM files.
-Read pairs for which both reads can be mapped uniquely are paired, i.e. the two SAM records for single-end reads are
-combined into one paired-end record with appropriate SAM flags reflecting the relative orientation of the reads.
+The independently mapped reads are written to two temporary SAM files, whereby the order of read records in the truncated FASTQ files is retained by using bowtie2's option ``--reorder``.
+In the next step, Diachromatic iterates simultaneously over the two SAM files.
+Read pairs for which both reads can be mapped uniquely are paired, i.e. the two SAM records for single-end reads are combined into one paired-end record with appropriate SAM flags reflecting the relative orientation of the reads.

 Categorization of read pairs
 ----------------------------

 Diachromatic distinguishes several read pair categories: (A) Trans reads by definition are chimeric fragments and may represent valid biological interactions or random cross-ligation events.
 (B) Pairs mapping to different strands of the same chromosome may originate from un-ligated or self-ligated digests.
 (C) Inward pointing pairs that map to the same digest must have originated from un-ligated fragments.
-Size thresholds are applied to the remaining fragments to categorize them as valid or artefactual (see text).
+Size thresholds are applied to the remaining fragments to categorize them as valid or artefactual.
 (D) Outward pointing read pairs that map the same digest must have originated from self-ligated digests.
-Size thresholds are applied to the remaining fragments to categorize them as valid or artefactual (see text).
+Size thresholds are applied to the remaining fragments to categorize them as valid or artefactual.
 (E) Read pairs mapping to the same strand can only be chimeric.
 However, we observe very small proportions of read pairs that are mapped to the same strand and digest.
 Such read pairs are classified as strange internal.

 .. figure:: img/categorization.png
     :align: center